utengr/DDP_Project_Deck/index.md

 Shiny Web-App will use kNN on the [Wisconsin Breast Cancer Data Set](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29)
 * 30 Features
 * Different Scales for Each Feature in the 'No Scale' Data
-* Binary OUtcome of Benign or Cancerous
+* Binary Outcome of Benign or Cancerous

 --- class #id